 Honesty is the best policy, right?
-When caring for a loved one with dementia, caregivers are frequently faced with questions from their loved one that are removed from reality.
+When providing dementia care to a loved one, caregivers are frequently faced with questions from their loved one that are removed from reality.
 A person with dementia may ask when a long-deceased relative is coming to visit, when he or she can return home, or a variety of other questions that place family caregivers in a delicate situation: telling the truth or engaging in therapeutic fibbing.

 Therapeutic fibbing is a technique recommended by dementia experts that helps family caregivers step into the current reality of a loved one in order to spare him or her any unnecessary distress.
 Because dementia alters a person’s brain and the ability to understand and process information, answering questions with 100% honesty can cause confusion, anger, fear and anxiety.